QiangSu/GaussF/README.md

 Usage
 To use this tool, you need to have Python installed on your system.
 The script requires a FASTA file with the transcript sequences as input and a directory path where the CSV files will be saved as output.

+Execute the script with the necessary arguments from the command line.
+For example: python kmer_frequency_distribution_mini_shared.py --input path/to/your/ACTB_reference/mart_export_ACTB.txt --output path/to/output/directory/
 Command-Line Arguments
 --input: Path to the input FASTA file containing transcript sequences.
 --output: Path to the output directory where CSV files for each transcript will be saved.
-Running the Script
-Execute the script with the necessary arguments from the command line.
-For example: python kmer_frequency_distribution_mini_shared.py --input path/to/your/ACTB_reference/mart_export_ACTB.txt --output path/to/output/directory/

 Output File Details
 For each transcript in the input FASTA file, the script will create a corresponding CSV file in the output directory with a name derived from the transcript header, sanitized to be filesystem-friendly.